HealthDataInsight/way_of_working-versioning-semver/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/HealthDataInsight/way_of_working-versioning-semver>.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/HealthDataInsight/way_of_working-versioning-semver/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at [this repository][repo].
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][coc].

 ## License